RB-Lab/staffControl/README.md

-StaffControl
+StuffControl
 ============

-**StaffControll** is yet another Getting-Things-Done organiser accessible via browser or as mobile app.
+**StuffControll** is yet another Getting-Things-Done organiser accessible via browser or as mobile app.

 ###Key features (in the future).
 1. Can work offline even in browser